Cantata for the 20th Anniversary of the October Revolution: Movements

 The music's extravagant sound palette combines a full orchestra with typically Russian choral writing, folk instruments and the sounds of marching, gunfire and sirens.

 Instrumentation

 4 flutes, 4 oboes, 4 clarinets, 4 bassoons, 8 horns, 4 trumpets, 4 trombones, 2 tubas, Timpani, percussion, accordions, military band (saxhorns, extra trumpets, horns, tenor horns, euphonium, tubas and snare drum), alarm bells, cannon shot, sirens, eight-part chorus, speaker on megaphone (as the voice of Lenin), Maxim gun, harps, keyboards, strings.

 Popular culture

 The Cantata for the 20th Anniversary of the October Revolution movement "The philosophers" was used in the opening and closing titles of the film Red Heat.
-Also, the liedmotiv of the movement "Victory" was widely (and a little bit unfairly) used by James Horner in the soundtrack of the 1988 film "The Land Before Time".
+Also, the leitmotif of the seventh movement (Victory) was widely used by James Horner in his soundtrack of the film The Land Before Time.